 (which are often revision-controlled documents meant to be read, not edited),

-These highly personalized daily checklists are design to be carried around and used as a checklist to remind each lean leader of their daily and weekly responsibilities.
+leader standard work templates are designed to be highly personalized daily checklists that are designed to be carried around and used as a checklist to remind each lean leader of their daily and weekly responsibilities.

 More than a checklist, a Leader Standard Work form is where a leader can document daily notes, observations, requests for action or follow-up, and action items to later transfer to the team's Accountability Task List bulletin board.

-In keeping with the principles of lean visual management systems, the act of delivering daily leader standard work might consist of slipping it into a clear plastic hanging folder on a visual display bulletin board - thereby signaling completion of that day's leader standard work, and storing it in a central, public place where it can be easily found and reviewed by others.
+In keeping with the principles of lean visual management systems, the act of delivering daily leader standard work might consist of slipping it into a clear plastic folder hanging on a visual display bulletin board, thereby signaling completion of that day's leader standard work, and storing it in a central, public place where it can be easily found and reviewed by others.

 If the supervisor is not in the same physical location, then an electronic version might be emailed to the supervisor.

-the lean leader and next-level manager will briefly review the entire week's results, looking for patterns that might reveal systemic sources of interruption that might prompt action items to be added to the Accountability Task Boards at the appropriate team, department, or value stream level.
+the lean leader and coach will briefly review the entire week's results, looking for patterns that could reveal systemic sources of interruption that might prompt action items to be added to the Accountability Task Boards at the appropriate team, department, or value stream level.

-The week's checklists are then archived - to remain available for possible later review looking for longer term trends.
+The week's checklists are then archived to remain available for possible later review looking for longer term trends.

 from the bottom up